RedHatQE/carbon/docs/users/definitions/orchestrate.rst

 remainder of this page, please go to your preferred orchestrator below.
 To learn more on how you can setup your orchestrate task structures.

+.. _ans:

 Ansible
 -------

 Ansible is carbons default orchestrator.
-As we mentioned above each task has a given name (action).
-This name is the ansible playbook name (including the file extension) or a script name (including the file extension).
+As we mentioned above each task has a given **name** (action).
+This name can be the ansible playbook name (including the file extension) or a script name (including the file extension), OR just the orchestrate task name.
 Carbon has the ability to find the playbook or script.

+Starting version 1.5.0 Carbon supports running shell commands as well.
+Carbon will use new keywords to detect to ansible playbook, script or shell command **ansible_playbook, ansible_script, ansible_shell** respectively. (keeping backward compatibility for using name field to provide script and playbook)

+Please refer :ref:`here<ans_keys>` to get an idea on how to use the keys

-In addition to the required orchestrate base keys, there are more you can define based on your selected orchestrator.
-Lets dive into them..
+In addition to the required orchestrate base keys, there are more you can define based on your selected orchestrator.Lets dive into them..

 .. list-table::
     :widths: auto